KEINOS/kogure/README.md

 # KOGURE Daemon

-'Kogure' is a daemon like CLI command app which helps you run your script in background.
+'Kogure' is a daemon like CLI command PHP script which helps you run your script in background.

-This is a simple alternate command script in case you have no access to use `system.d` nor `init.d` or feel it's too much to use them.
+This is a simple alternate command in case you have no access to use `system.d` nor `init.d` or **feel lasy using `nohup` everytime**.

 What this app does is simple.
 It runs your script with `nohup` if it's not already run.
 And you can 'start', 'stop' and 'restart' them and/or see their running status.